• Menu

 Monte Vista wetlands.
 Photo: USFWS Mountain-Prairie

-The refuge is is probably the most notorious for the Monte Vista Crane Festival, which occurs annual in March.
+The refuge is probably the most notorious for the Monte Vista Crane Festival, which occurs annually in March.
 Three days of events are centered around thousands upon thousands of migratory sandhill cranes on their yearly trip through the San Luis Valley.

 Activities in Monte Vista NWR